 THE FIRST HOUR

 - Look very carefully nearby.
 Cats typically don’t travel far.
 Dogs may be within the neighborhood.
-Yelling for your dog may help.
+Yelling for your dog helps.
 Yelling for your cat probably won't.

 THE FIRST DAY

 - Check with neighbors and especially ask children.
 A wondering dog is likely to have been spotted and, if you pet is friendly and found by an animal lover, it is likely in someone’s possession.
 (I speak from experience!)

 - Flyers should be posted in the neighborhood by day’s end.
 A cat is probably still close, but a dog has been following smells and other dogs, chasing critters, and exploring the neighborhood.